Subcategory (RNA class) for MIR4751 Gene

 GeneCards Summary for MIR4751 Gene

 MIR4751 (MicroRNA 4751) is an RNA Gene, and is affiliated with the miRNA class.
+Among its related pathways are Myometrial Relaxation and Contraction Pathways.
 An important paralog of this gene is ATF4.

 UniProtKB/Swiss-Prot for MIR4751 Gene